A New Boundary Condition on Reionization: Conclusions

-In conclusion, in this {\it Letter} we proposed a novel method to place a boundary condition on the start of the EoR using the Pearson coefficient between 21-cm maps and LIM star-formation tracers (e.g., OIII, CO, CII).
-In all models consistent with current observations, this zero-lag real-space correlation exhibits a turnover associated with the formation of the first bubbles.
-Our estimator provides the first direct, model-independent constraint on the onset of reionization, enabling coordinated LIM and 21-cm observations to probe its very beginning.
+In this paper we proposed a novel method to place a boundary condition on the start of the EoR using the Pearson correlation coefficient between 21-cm maps and LIM star-formation tracers (e.g., [OIII], [OII], CO, [CII]).

+In all models consistent with current observations, this zero-lag real-space correlation exhibits a turnover associated with the formation of the very first bubbles.